coronary heart disease

 production by the liver and fasting hyperglycemia.

-Glucose derived from food is not stored in the liver but remains in the blood stream and
+Glucose derived from food is not stored in the liver but remains in the blood

 contributes to hyperglycemia(high blood sugar).